-Systematic Review: The Cochrane Collaboration (2011) states that, "a systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question".
-A systematic review uses systematic, explicit and reproducible methods to identify, select, and critically appraise relevant research, and to collect and analyze data from the studies that are included in the review (The Cochrane Collaboration, 2011).
+Systematic Review: The Cochrane Collaboration (2005) defines a systematic review as, "a review of a clearly formulated question that uses systematic and explicit methods to identify, select, and critically appraise relevant research, and to collect and analyze data from the studies that are included in the review." (p.
+45)